Saint Naum

-Biography
+Life

 Information about his early life is scarce.
-According to the Second Life of Saint Naum he grew up in Moesia, which was the Byzantine designation for Bulgaria.
-According to the hagiography of Clement of Ohrid by Theophylact of Ohrid and some other sources, Naum took part in the historic mission to Great Moravia together with Cyril and Methodius, Clement, Angelarius, Gorazd and other Slavic missionaries in 863.
+According to the Second Life of Saint Naum, he grew up in Moesia, which was the Byzantine designation for Bulgaria.
+According to the hagiography of Clement of Ohrid by Theophylact of Ohrid and some other sources, Naum took part in the historic mission to Great Moravia together with Cyril and Methodius, their disciples Gorazd, Clement of Ohrid, Angelar and Sava and other Slavic missionaries in 863.

 Great Moravia and Lower Panonia

 For the next 22 years, he worked with Cyril and Methodius and other missionaries in translating the Bible into Old Church Slavonic and promoted it in Great Moravia and Principality of Lower Pannonia.
 In 867 or 868 he became a priest in Rome, ordained along with two other disciples of Cyril and Methodius, Gorazd and Clement of Ohrid, by bishops Formosus and Gauderic.
 For the purpose of the mission to Moravia, the missionaries devised the Glagolitic alphabet, the first alphabet to match the specific features of the Slavic language.
 Its descendant script, Cyrillic, is still used by many languages today.
 The missionaries also wrote the first Slavic Civil Code, which was used in Great Moravia.
 However, the missionary work ran into opposition from German clerics who opposed their efforts to create a Slavic liturgy.
 By 885, the two main patrons for the missionaries, Rastislav of Moravia of Great Moravia and Prince Koceľ of Lower Pannonia, as well as Cyril and Methodius had died, and the pressure from the German Church became increasingly more hostile.
-After a brief period of imprisonment due to the ongoing conflict with the German clerics, Naum, together with some of the missionaries headed to Bulgaria.
+After a brief period of imprisonment due to the ongoing conflict with the German clerics, Naum, together with some of the missionaries (including Clement of Ohrid and Angelar) headed to Bulgaria.